 Step 3: Document your personas.

 Keeping track of your personas is as easy as producing a Word document or an infographic to paint a picture of the types of members comprising the persona.
+I like to name my personas.
+Two of our personas are Edward the ED and Membership Melanie.
+Choose a name that’s easy to remember and gives you key information about your members’ careers.

 Step 4: Put your personas to work.